-The most important function of a good assistant is the ability to compile and present valuable data to management, helping them make good decisions based on facts and data analysis.
-Excel provides a number of ways to gather data from multiple data sources.
-It can do a whole lot more than just provide a good spreadsheet to type in numbers.
-Data can be imported from text files, databases, and even web sources and once gathered, this information can be analyzed, organized and presented in a meaningful way to decision makers.
+One of the most important functions of a good administrative assistant is the ability to compile and present valuable data to management, helping them make good decisions based on facts and data analysis.
+Microsoft Excel provides a number of ways to gather data from multiple data sources.
+The program can do much more than simply providing a good .xlsx spreadsheet to type in numbers.
+Data can be imported from text files, databases, and even web sources.
+Once gathered, this information can then be analyzed, organized and presented in a meaningful way to decision makers.

-Another important aspect of being an assistant is organization and Excel is one of the most powerful tools for organizing data.
+Another important responsibility of an administrative assistant is maintaining organization.
+Fortunately, Microsoft Excel has long been one of the most powerful tools for organizing data.
 Being able to sort and filter data can impact how quickly and easily people consume information.
-The ability to shift data into an easily readable format is a skill that every administrative assistant should have because it can help to increase the efficiency and success of the whole office.
+The ability to shift data into an easily readable format is a skill that every admin assistant should have.
+Doing so can help to increase the efficiency and success of the whole office.
 By obtaining training in Excel for administrative assistants, anyone can streamline activities like basic accounting, contact information management, presentation building and other valuable tasks.

 Communication is also an important skill to master.
-Excel provides tons of features that will help in building relevant, meaningful and easily understandable presentations.
+Microsoft Excel provides a selection of features which will help in building relevant, meaningful and easily understandable presentations.
 Building formulas, charts, three-dimensional worksheets and other forms of visual representations serve to communicate findings from data that’s been gathered and organized using Excel.
 The conveyance of this information can come full circle from inception to consumption by using Excel.

-Learning to be an indispensable team member is the best way to open up new opportunities in any position.
-Administrative assistants can utilize Microsoft Excel in almost every aspect of their job.
+Administrative assistants can utilize Microsoft Excel in nearly every aspect of their role.
 Whether it be records management, coordinating meetings and travel, office logistics, or space planning, Excel offers high-powered features that will aid an administrative or executive assistant in their daily duties.
 Mastering these Excel techniques will help them become an invaluable team member.